Thermal degradation of polymers: Random chain scission

 As polymers approach their ceiling temperature scission starts to take place randomly on the backbone.

 Oxidation of the polymer

 Although thermal degradation is defined as an oxygen free process it is difficult in practise to completely exclude oxygen.
 Where this is the case thermal oxidation is to be expected, leading to the formation of free radicals by way of hydroperoxides.
 These may then participate in thermal degradation reactions, accelerating the rate of breakdown.

-Analytic Methods
+Analytical Methods

 TGA

 (Thermogravimetric analysis) (TGA) refers to the techniques where a sample is heated in a controlled atmosphere at a defined heating rate whilst the sample's mass is measured.
 When a polymer sample degrades, its mass decreases due to the production of gaseous products like carbon monoxide, water vapour and carbon dioxide.